 You are likely aware of silicone-based scar gels by seeing ScarAway© or another over-the-counter brand in your local pharmacy.
 Surgeons in all specialties as well as dermatologists recommend these scar gels after procedures to promote healing and reduce the risk of scarring.
 But how well do they work?
 I reviewed the literature in order to determine whether silicone gels, placed post-operatively after surgical incisions have healed, can help reduce the appearance of incisions.
 Not surprisingly, quality studies are difficult to find.
+It is important to seek not only a fellowship-trained but also a double board-certified facial plastic surgeon if you have aesthetic concerns about your face and/or neck.

 There are two ways of describing an abnormal scar, hypertrophic and keloid.
 There may seem to be little distinction between the two.
 However, the underlying process that causes them to form is radically different.
 Basically, a hypertrophic scar remains within the boundaries of the original incision or injury.
 A keloid, on the other hand, expands beyond it.
 The goal of silicone gels and patches are to not only reduce the risks of hypertrophic scar or keloid formation, but also to reduce the redness of an incision and accelerate the fading of the appearance of a scar.